 If you don't have one, ask a friend to take a photo of you – no selfies!
 If you have a passion for something – be it hiking, painting or cooking – show that off in your photo if you feel that this characteristic defines you in a big way.

 Proclaim your passions

 Few things are more attractive than a person with a vibrant life and various activities that bring him or her joy.
 Don't be shy about describing what makes you tick and how you truly enjoy spending your time.
 For example, if you have a soft spot for dogs and cats, talk about volunteering at your local animal shelter.
 Or, if you love traveling, describe the favorite places you've visited and what excites you about seeing new parts of the world.

-Detailed, candid information about your interests helps show that you're an engaging person who knows how to make yourself happy.
+Detailed, candid information about your interests helps to show that you're an engaging person who knows how to make yourself happy.
 Plus, your enthusiasm will draw in others who have similar passions and you'll be able to find someone who shares your particular zest for life.

 Make sure you describe the type of person or partnership you're looking for in your written profile so that others can understand your relationship objectives.
 If you're interested in dating around, be clear that you're not looking for anything exclusive.
 If you're hoping to get married someday, definitely make that known.
 In the end, you want to find someone who wants the same things in life as you do.

 - Business Insider: An Online Dating Expert Shares Eight Tips to Vastly Improve Your Profile

 - The Telegraph: Online Dating Profile Tips for Men

 - Your Tango: Online Dating Profile Buzzwords: Words You Need to Use and Lose